-There is an unspoken concept in performance sport (and in the wider world of work) that it’s not what you know it’s who you know.
+There is an unspoken concept in sports science work for performance sport (and in the wider world of work) that it’s not what you know it’s who you know.
 It’s seems incredibly unfair doesn’t it, that you spend all this time learning and researching knowledge only for you to be denied an opportunity by someone else because they happen to know someone else.

 The first, and perhaps the most common reaction, is for people to wave their arms in exasperation, normally slapping their thighs in animated disgust that the cherished prize of academic omniscience isn’t considered the almighty superpower that crushes all others when an employer thinks about recruiting someone.